Home · Agency Papers · The Agency Paradox: Governed Autonomy as Infrastructure

 The existing cloud-native governance model handles the infrastructure layer.
 It does not handle the reasoning layer — the moment before an action reaches infrastructure, when the agent has decided to propose something and that proposal must be evaluated against constitutional constraints before it is allowed to proceed.

-Between the agent’s reasoning and the infrastructure’s execution, there is a layer that does not yet exist as infrastructure: a constitutional governance layer that evaluates proposed actions against declared authority, produces a deterministic verdict, records the evaluation, and either permits or denies the action — before it reaches the system, before any side effect occurs, independent of the human’s availability.
+Between the agent’s reasoning and the infrastructure’s execution, there is a layer that does not yet exist as a general infrastructure discipline with these properties: a constitutional governance layer that evaluates proposed actions against declared authority, produces a deterministic verdict, records the evaluation, and either permits or denies the action — before it reaches the system, before any side effect occurs, independent of the human’s availability.

 This layer has requirements that distinguish it from infrastructure policy enforcement: